WHAT YOU NEED TO KNOW BEFORE WRITING YOUR COMMON APPLICATION ESSAY.

 Prompt 6: Describe a topic, idea, or concept you find so engaging that it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

 “This means a lot to me” is a story that this essay must tell.
 It is the dog with the bone type of scenario.
 You being the dog and the “topic”, “idea”, and “concept” being the bone.
-This essay is about passion, dedication and persistence.
+This essay is about passion, dedication, and persistence.
 It also tells of a curious mind and the will to learn more about your craft or passions.
 Your response must tell the reader why this idea or concept means a lot to you.
 Show your passion through what you have done and want to do about it.
-Importantly, when admission officers read such an essay they want to see traces of your dedication to this topic or concept in your activities: hours, weeks or even years you have spent on it.
+Importantly, when I read such an essay I want to see traces of your dedication to this topic or concept in your activities: hours, weeks, or even years you have spent on it.

 Prompt 7: Share an essay on any topic of your choice.
 It can be one you’ve already written, one that responds to a different prompt, or one of your own design.